Parties and political foundations in Germany

-Go to this portal to find out more about the programs and the issues of all the political parties and their factions currently representing the citizens of Germany.
-From here, one click will also take you to the websites of any foundations you may be interested in.
+Go to this portals to find out more about the programs and the issues of all the political parties and their factions currently representing the citizens of Germany.
+With just one click you can also access the pages of the party-affiliated foundations.

 The German Christian Democratic Party (CDU) was the party from which Konrad Adenauer, the first Chancellor of the Federal Republic of Germany, came.
 As a People’s Party, the CDU has played a major role on the political scene in Germany since its founding in 1945.
 Together with its sister party, the Christian Social Union in Bavaria (CSU), the CDU has been one of traditional political parties in parliament ever since.